kaiyuef/SportReason/README.md

-## Step 2: Process the Dataset with `corpus_form.py`
+## Step 2: Combine the Dataset with `dataset_processing_code/merge_dataset.py`
-Integrate the raw HTML files into the dataset to form a complete corpus.
+Combine and Unify the collected sub-dataset into one

-## Step 3: Verify Evidence with `evidence_exist.py`
+## Step 3: Process the Dataset to Corpus with `HPC_code/dataset2corpus.py`
-Ensure that all gold evidence listed in the dataset exists within the corpus.
+Process dataset into seperate corpus of text, table and infobox

 ## Step 4: Expand Wikipedia Data with `wiki_expand.py`